ICOMP-UNC/-AFKS-/README.md

 # ||AFKS||

-## Home Energy Consumption Monitor with LCD Display
+## ⚡Home Energy Consumption Monitor with LCD Display

 Welcome all!
 In this repository, you will hopefully find everything you need to carry out the **Home Energy Consumption Monitor** project.